replicate/keepsake/README.md

-# Replicate
+# Keepsake

 Version control for machine learning.

-Replicate is a Python library that uploads files and metadata (like hyperparameters) to Amazon S3 or Google Cloud Storage.
+Keepsake is a Python library that uploads files and metadata (like hyperparameters) to Amazon S3 or Google Cloud Storage.
 You can get the data back out using the command-line interface or a notebook.

 - **Track experiments:** Automatically track code, hyperparameters, training data, weights, metrics, Python dependencies — _everything_.
 - **Go back in time:** Get back the code and weights from any checkpoint if you need to replicate your results or commit to Git after the fact.